arclabs561/ai-visual-test/docs/usage/QUEERAOKE_CURRENT_USAGE.md

-# Queeraoke Current Usage of ai-browser-test
+# Queeraoke Current Usage of ai-visual-test

 ## Overview

-This document captures how queeraoke **actually uses** the `ai-browser-test` library based on code analysis.
+This document captures how queeraoke **actually uses** the `ai-visual-test` library based on code analysis.

 ## Import Patterns